 The 2014 RBOA Annual Meeting was held as planned on 4 March 2014, at Niceville City Hall beginning at 7:00 PM.
 A quorum was not reached.
 90 member properties were represented.
 105 is needed for a quorum in order to conduct an official meeting.
 Accordingly, no official business was conducted.
 Thanks to all who attended in person or by proxy.
-The 2014 Annual Meeting Presentation was made and will be provide shortly.
+The 2014 Annual Meeting Presentation was made and is provided for your information .

 Special Assessment Passes